codeur66/pandoc_resume/resume.md

 Practical applications are taught with Keras and TensorFlow with GPU machines running on a public cloud.

 [course on Deep Learning]: https://m2dsupsdlclass.github.io/lectures-labs/

+2018-Present
+: **Text Mining lecturer, INP-HB, Yamoussoukro**

+I teach a practical [course on Text Mining] with Python to final year students of the *Master in Data Science* degree in a partnership between INP-HB and Ecole Polytechnique.

+[course on Text Mining]: https://github.com/ogrisel/text-mining-class

 2004-2013
 : **Software Engineer, Nuxeo**